PseudoAj/MyLaravel/S2.Laravel/Vagrant/blog.md

     	end
     end
     ```
-1. Now, you can see that we have directed for a provision file `bootstrap.sh`, let's create `bootstrap.sh` in your project directory.
+1. Now, you can see that we have included a provision file `bootstrap.sh`, let's create `bootstrap.sh` in your project directory.
 So it will be `Vagrant/bootstrap.sh`

 ## 2. Install LAMP stack and composer
 1. We will install the lamp stack and composer with vagrant provision so that it is simple enough for us to install laravel from there onwards.
 Open `bootstrap.sh` and include: